nemild/content_pass_client/README.md

 ### Overview
 ![Screenshot](screenshot.png)

-[ContentPass](https://content-pass.herokuapp.com) is an idea to let readers pay writers automatically for the sites they visit.
+[ContentPass](https://content-pass.herokuapp.com) is a mechanism that lets readers pay content creators automatically by tracking the sites readers visit.
 Initially, we're testing it out in the [Hacker News](https://news.ycombinator.com) community.
-While it doesn't solicit money right now, over time, you would select a monthly budget - and the money would be automatically amoritized across the relevant top Hacker News sites that you visit.
+While it doesn't solicit money right now, over time, you would select an aggregate monthly budget - and the money would be automatically amoritized across the relevant top Hacker News sites that you visit.

 ContentPass Client (this repo) is a Google Chrome extension that works with ContentPass.
 It lets you sign in, submits relevant sites to our server, and change the weights of sites that you've visited.